chr1st0scli/ExpressionEvaluator/README.md

 # ExpressionEvaluator
-A mathematical expression evaluator with a tokenizer, parser and evaluator.
+A mathematical expression evaluator library with a tokenizer, parser and evaluator.

 It supports binary and unary expressions, parentheses, addition, subtraction, multiplication and division.